 A new command called qsubst has been added to \$ARTISYNTH_HOME/bin.
 It's a python script that allows you to do interactive string replacement in a set of files.
 You specify a string expression, its replacement, and one or more files, and it goes through each file, prints all the matches with some surrounding context lines, and you hit a key indicating whether or not to do the replacement.
-Hitting ' 'means replace, 'n' means don't replace.
-For example, will let you interactively replace 'double' with 'float' in Vector. java and Matrix. java.
+Hitting ' means replace, 'n' means don't replace.
+For example, qsubst double float Vector.java Matrix.java will let you interactively replace 'double' with 'float' in Vector.java and Matrix.java.
 There are additional key commands as well as some command line options;